 I’d seen a couple of examples where people had recovered it (just one example [link removed]), and I decided now was the time for me to tackle it.
 I found some cute kitchen-related fabric that totally doesn’t match the kitchen.
 I’ll change it again when we repaint the kitchen.
 You know, in a few years.

 Anyway, just one fat quarter (I had to cut it across the diagonal, so most of the FQ is now scrap) and some double-sided tape (just to keep it in place until the cover was reattached, which is held in place with really strong magnets – it’s not going anywhere).
 10 minutes.

 Like I said, pretty much a one of a kind project.
 I’d really rather use my sewing machine.
 But with just a few minutes to spare, this was a fun project.

-About a month ago, and I went to Duluth for the weekend so he could run another half marathon.
+About a month ago, Prince Charming and I went to Duluth for the weekend so he could run another half marathon.
 It was a very small race, as the main event was an inline marathon.
-I don’t have any pictures of the race because I was there cheering alone, and when presented with the choice to clap for or take a picture, I chose to cheer.
+I don’t have any pictures of the race because I was there cheering alone, and when presented with the choice to clap for Prince Charming or take a picture, I chose to cheer.

 Later that day, we went to a craft fair that happened to be going on.
 We forgot to bring cash, so we didn’t buy anything, but we did happen upon a cute area to take a short hike in.
 I think I got in more than 20 flights of stairs that day, thanks to this little ravine.

-Some calming “white noise” for you, recorded by at the scene above.
+Some calming “white noise” for you [file removed], recorded by Prince Charming at the scene above.